-If your thyroid becomes overactive (hyperthyroidism) or underactive (hypothyroidism), you may experience a range of health problems.
-Learn more here.
+If your thyroid becomes overactive (hyperthyroidism) or underactive (hypothyroidism), you may experience a range of health problems — learn more here.

 Iodine deficiency is the most common cause of thyroid disease and can even cause brain damage in babies.
 During pregnancy and breastfeeding, women should take iodine supplements.
 Learn more here.

-This condition causes the thyroid gland in the neck to produce too much thyroid hormone, and can eventually lead to goitre and bulging eyes.
+In this autoimmune condition, the thyroid gland in the neck produces too much thyroid hormone that can cause tremor, anxiety, a racing heart, goitre and bulging eyes.

 Hashimoto's disease can cause your body to produce too little thyroid hormone.
 Find out more about its causes, symptoms and treatment.

 People with coeliac disease can't eat foods containing gluten.
 Find out how coeliac disease can affect your life and why it's important to get diagnosed.

 Autoimmune diseases occur when your immune system attacks your own body.
 Learn more about the diagnosis and treatment of these diseases.

 Find out more about dermatitis herpetiformis (Duhring’s disease or Duhring–Brocq disease) – an autoimmune condition associated with coeliac disease.